cockroachdb/docs/v22.2/liquibase.md

 To install the Liquibase binary on your machine:

 1. Download the latest version of the [Liquibase command-line tool](https://www.liquibase.org/download).
 CockroachDB is fully compatible with Liquibase versions 4.2.0 and greater.
-We use the binary download of Liquibase 4.20, for macOS.
+This tutorial uses the binary download of Liquibase 4.2.0, for macOS.

     {{site.data.alerts.callout_info}}
     In this tutorial, we go through a manual installation, using a download of the binary version of the Liquibase command-line tool.
 If you are new to Liquibase, you can also use the [Liquibase Installer](https://www.liquibase.org/get-started/using-the-liquibase-installer) to get started.
 The installer comes with some example properties and changelog files, an example H2 database, and a distribution of AdoptOpenJDK.